calogica/calogica.com/_posts/2019-09-09-snowflake-backup-s3.md

 Hopefully, this gave you some idea of how to extend the built-in Snowflake recovery features like Time Travel and Fail-safe with a few alternatives.

-As always, please let us know if you have any feedback or comments!
+As always, please let me know if you have any feedback or comments!